-YAP:Ce and LYSO:Ce scintillator screens were manufactured at Los Alamos National Laboratory from purchased crystal slabs following the fabrication process~\cite{Morris2024} shown in Figure~\ref{fig:manufacturing}.
-YAP:Ce crystal slab was purchased from Epic-Crystal, and LYSO:Ce from Crystal Photonics, Inc. A mesh size of 38-70 $\upmu$m was used to select the crystal gain sizes that were subsequently rolled onto an optical adhesive layer.
-ZnS:Ag screen was purchased as a finished product from Eljen Technology.
-A 120~nm or 80~nm \B\ thin film was then deposited onto the screens using electron beam evaporation.
-YAP:Ce and LYSO:Ce samples were cut with a razor blade and the cross-sections were imaged using a Keyence VK-X3000 laser confocal microscope (see Figure~\ref{fig:LYSO_scan}).
-The thickness of the crystal powder is around 75~$\upmu$m for both scintillators.
-Detailed properties of ZnS:Ag are proprietary information of the manufacturer.
+YAP:Ce and LYSO:Ce scintillator screens were manufactured at Los Alamos National Laboratory using powder that was ground from scrap scintillator crystal material.
+YAP:Ce was purchased from Epic-Crystal, and LYSO:Ce from Crystal Photonics, Inc. The material was hand ground in a mortar and pestle and sized in a set of sieves.
+The coarser particles were reground and re-sieved.
+The material for the screens was selected by the finest sieve, which had a 38~$\mu$m mesh.
+Optical adhesive sheets from Thorlabs™ (part number OCA8146-2) were applied to ultraviolet transmitting (UVT) 25~mm acrylic sheets, the powder was rolled into the adhesive, and loose powder was brushed off.
+The screens were then coated with \B\ using electron beam evaporation by Thin Films Research™.
+YAP:Ce and LYSO:Ce samples were cut with a razor blade and their cross-sections were imaged using a Keyence VK-X3000 laser confocal microscope (see Figure~\ref{fig:LYSO_scan}).
+The ZnS:Ag screen was purchased as a finished product from Eljen Technology, and its detailed properties are proprietary to the manufacturer.